shaliulab/idtrackerai/README.md

 - RAM: 32Gb (for small groups) or 128Gb (for large groups)
 - Disk: 1TB SSD

 However, the software also works in Windows 10, in Ubuntu 18.04 and Linux Mint 19.1.
+We give installation instructions for both Windows and Linux.

-[idtracker.ai](http://idtracker.ai/) is coded in Python and uses Tensorflow.
+[idtracker.ai](http://idtracker.ai/) is coded in Python3 and uses Tensorflow.
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
 Note that the parts of the algorithm using Tensorflow will run faster with a GPU.